What is ACH debit?

 ACH credit payments are a way of pushing money through an electronic transfer into another bank account via the ACH network.

-An ACH debit payment, on the other hand, pulls money from your account when a bill is due.
+An ACH electronic debit payment, also known as ACH autopay or an ACH withdrawal, on the other hand, pulls money from your account when a bill is due.

-To set up an ACH debit payment, you’ll need to authorize a company - like your utility provider - to pull payment directly from your account on an agreed date to cover your bills².
-You can then automate this to set it and forget it, or in some cases, add in a further notification which means you’ll always see the amount being debited and can cancel the payment if you choose.
+You can then automate your payment to set it and forget it, or in some cases, add in a further notification which means you’ll always see the amount being debited and can cancel the payment if you choose.

 💡 ACH automatic debits are especially useful for bill payments as the customer only needs to give their authorization, account information and routing number once, to allow the payee to pull funds from the account whenever a bill is due. |